Sulix-core/galilel-explorer/README.md

 update.
 First time you need to do initial sync of the blockchain via `node cron/block.js`, takes a lot of time.

-`yarn run cron:coin` - will fetch coin related information like price and supply from CoinMarketCap
+1. Fetch coin related information like price and supply from CoinMarketCap.

+   `yarn run cron:coin`

-`yarn run cron:masternode` - updates the masternodes list in the database with the most recent information clearing old information before.
+2. Update the masternodes list in the database with the most recent information clearing old information before.

+   `yarn run cron:masternode`

-`yarn run cron:peer` - gather the list of peers and fetch geographical IP information.
+3. Gather the list of peers and fetch geographical IP information.

+   `yarn run cron:peer`

-`yarn run cron:block` - will sync blocks and transactions by storing them in the database.
+4. Sync blocks and transactions by storing them in the database.

+   `yarn run cron:block`

+5. Generate the rich list.

-`yarn run cron:rich` - generate the rich list.
+   `yarn run cron:rich`

 It is recommended to run all the crons before editing the crontab to have the information right away.
 Follow the order above, start with `cron:coin` and end